Theta Nu Xi: History

 In the early days of its existence, the sorority met resistance from its campus of founding.
-The Director of Greek Affairs at the University of North Carolina at Chapel Hill advised the national founders to consider joining an existing organization, expressing his concern that a new Greek organization based on the principle of multiculturalism, would not survive at UNC.
+The director of Greek Affairs at the University of North Carolina at Chapel Hill advised the national founders to consider joining an existing organization, expressing his concern that a new Greek organization based on the principle of multiculturalism, would not survive at UNC.
 Despite such resistance, the national founders' continued efforts set the stage for Theta Nu Xi's presence in the Greek, non-Greek, and surrounding communities.

-The University of North Carolina at Chapel Hill officially recognized Theta Nu Xi Multicultural Sorority as the Alpha chapter on April 11, 1997.
+The University of North Carolina at Chapel Hill officially recognized Theta Nu Xi's Alpha chapter on April 11, 1997.
 To commemorate the result of their perseverance, the national founders–now known as the Founding Monarchs–acknowledged April 11, 1997, as the official founding date of the organization.
-With the collaborative efforts of the Founding Monarchs and the initiates of spring 1998, the organization grew exponentially.
+With the collaborative efforts of the Founding Monarchs and the initiates of spring of 1998, the organization grew exponentially.

 The earliest members of Theta Nu Xi addressed an immediate need to develop an official process of expansion that would support new entities as well as serving the interests of the sorority.
 Under the visionary guidance of Anna Lamadrid, new chapters were founded in the spring of 1999 at North Carolina State University and one at UNC Greensboro.
 The three groups of women designated themselves Alpha, Beta, and Gamma, respectively, and thus the national organization was born.

-The Sorority was incorporated on April 29, 1999, and with the participation of the Alpha chapter, the Beta colony, and the Gamma colony, the national organization was established at the first annual National Convention on August 21, 1999.
-The first out-of-state expansion effort resulted in the founding of the Utah State University chapter in the spring of 2000.
+The sorority was incorporated on April 29, 1999.
+With the participation of the Alpha chapter, the Beta Kaleidoscope, and the Gamma Kaleidoscope, the national organization was established at the first annual National Convention on August 21, 1999.
+The first out-of-state expansion effort resulted in the founding of the Epsilon chapter at Utah State University in the spring of 2000.